 These activities are relatively low impact but can still affect the foreshore condition.
 If foreshore users create informal access tracks through the vegetation to access the foreshore and beach, this can lead to a loss of vegetation, destabilisation of the sand or soil which may lead to erosion or dune destabilisation, and it could also contribute to habitat loss and destruction.
 Activities such as bird watching and horse riding will have similar impacts on the foreshore in relation to access.
 The impact of fishing will largely be a result of vehicle access to the Daintree River mouth, including vegetation clearing for access tracks and driving on the sand where there are important and sensitive wildlife habitats.
-Dumping of fishing nets or waste may also occur.
+Dumping of fishing nets or waste may also occur, negative affecting marine animals or attracting wildlife such as crocodiles.